 MVBA will continue to work with the Baltimore Police Department to be as proactive as possible in communicating events that happen within the neighborhood.
 Police representatives attend all of the MVBA meetings, which are held the third Tuesday of each month at 7:30 p.m. at The Belvedere.Indeed, this safety net in Mount Vernon provided by the COP program and the police can only work if the citizens exercise common sense.
 The best suggestion is not to be incapacitated by being intoxicated or high.
 You lose reaction time, become oblivious of the surroundings and could be seen as vulnerable to a would-be mugger.

 You should travel in pairs or in a group, if possible, and venture down well-lit sidewalks, continually being observant.
 Curtis advises residents to close and lock their windows when they are not home.
 “It is that time of year when we open our windows to get fresh cool air and often forget to close our windows before leaving for work or school,” he says.Marty Hoegg, a 25 year-old resident of Pasadena, Md. visits the area regularly.
 “I haven’t ever felt not-safe in Mount Vernon but I’m also smart about traveling in groups and staying away from isolated areas,” he says.
-“Don't look like your lost and keep your guard up.
+“Don't look like you're lost and keep your guard up.
 Pay attention to your surroundings.”